Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 18. Cabela’s Covenant 7 Scopes

 The Cabela’s Covenant 7 series were released in 2019.
+They were all constructed on a 34mm tube.

-They were all constructed on a 34mm tube and are promoted as having superior optical quality and magnification to the Covenant series’ regular and Covenant 5 models.
+They were promoted as having SUPERIOR optical quality and magnification to the Covenant series’ regular and Covenant 5 models.

 The Covenant 7 series is available in SFP and FFP versions, the same as the Covenant 5 models.